FatemaShahbaz1/full-stack-search/README.md

   - Store *countries._id* in *hotels* collection instead of *hotels.country* and *hotels.countryisocode*.
   - Store *cities._id* in *hotels* collection instead of *city*.
   - Separate collection for *chain_name* as a single chain_name can belong to multiple hotels.
 This way we can save the *chain_name._id* in *hotels* collection instead of the *chain_name::string*.
-- *State Lift-Up:* When navigating back to the home page, search results disappear.
+- *State Lift-Up:* When navigating back to the home page, search results and search query disappears.
 Lifting up the state will ensure that the search string and the list will be saved.
+- *Error Handing:* A middle for error-handling in express.
+Also an interceptor in axios to process errors on frontend.

 ### Database structure